prebid/prebid.github.io/prebid-mobile/pbm-api/android/prebidmobile-object-android.md

 ### setCustomHeaders

-The next methods allow to customize the HTTP call to the prebid server:
+The following methods enable the customization of the HTTP call to the Prebid server:

 ```
 public static void setCustomHeaders(HashMap<String, String> customHeaders)
 ```

-Also you can inspect the current custon headers using:
+You can also inspect the current custon headers using:

 ```
 public static HashMap<String, String> getCustomHeaders()